 However, this weekend’s extension will also see the lowest average house price join the party as at £833,975 – the Jubilee line is the most ‘affordable’ of all lines due to run 24-hours a day.

 The Jubilee line not only has the lowest average house price, but homeowners along the route have also enjoyed one of the biggest value increase over the last year.
 Prices along the grey line have increased by +5% in the last 12 months, compared to just +3% on other lines, with only the Northern line enjoying a larger increase, up +6%.

 No surprise then, that the Northern line is home to some of the highest yearly price increases where individual stations are concerned.
 Burnt Oak has seen a huge 12% increase in property values over the last year, with Edgware, Waterloo and Kennington also seeing double digit growth with property values up 10%.

 St John’s Wood on the Jubilee line has also seen a large increase in property values over the last year up +9%.
-Cockfosters, on the soon to be launched Piccadilly line, has also enjoyed a +9% increase, with the rest of the top 10 not far behind with 8% increases.
+Cockfosters, on the Piccadilly line, has also enjoyed a +9% increase, with the rest of the top 10 not far behind with 8% increases.

 The Most Expensive

 As expected, it’s the Zone 1 stations that dominate the most expensive stops across the night tube.